wavefrontHQ/docs/pages/doc/authentication-model.md

 {% include important.html content="If your environment requires Self-Service SAML SSO setup with an IdP that is not available in the list for self-service SAML SSO (for example, Azure AD or ADFS), create a [support ticket](wavefront_support_feedback.html#support)."%}

-If a customer's chosen authentication solution supports two-factor authentication, Operations for Applications requires two-factor authentication for login.
+If a customer's chosen authentication solution supports two-factor authentication, Tanzu Observability requires two-factor authentication for login.

 ## Multi-Tenant SSO